-Earth and Spirit Medicine is all about helping you become an effective steward over all your sacred RESOURCES in order to live a balanced and prioritized life.
+Earth and Spirit Medicine is all about helping you become an effective steward over all your sacred RESOURCES; water, shelter, fire, food and all other available resources, in order to live a balanced and prioritized life.

 When I am seeking a place to build my camp in the wilderness the first thing I do is find the premiere location.
 I want a place that is close to water, has an abundance of firewood, plenty of options for shelter, wild edibles and medicines, and a great view.
 I am particular about the type of camp I want, because I want the process of setting up, maintaining, and restoring to be as simple as possible.